-The aim of the Directors is to increase shareholder wealth through successfully achieving its primary objectives.
+The aim of the Directors is to increase shareholder wealth through successfully achieving the Company's primary objectives.
 During exploration these objectives are not linked to company earnings.
 Instead the successful discovery of gold resources and reserves is intended to drive shareholder wealth.
 Thus an increase in shareholder wealth will give rise to an increase in total director remuneration.
-As at the date of this report these options are significantly out of the money as a result of a deterioration of global economic conditions.
 No other remuneration is linked to performance conditions.